datafunk/csv-geocoder/help.md

 Arguments:
   -i input file path: /path/to/input.csv
-  -p provider: google (default), more to come
+  -p provider: [google|osm] defaults to google, more to come

 Description: